Designing a RESTful API

 A REST API must be idempotent.
 Idempotent means “operation that can be applied multiple times without changing the result”.
 This means that the operations that are executed by the API must always result in the same side effect.

 In the case of GET, PUT, PATCH and DELETE, it should always do the same thing.
 The GET should always return the same data (unless, of course, is something was changed in the system), PUT and PATCH should always do the same change if necessary, and DELETE should delete the item or return an error.
 So For example. in case that you execute a PUT multiple time, it should not fail in the second or third request because nothing was changed, but it should always work.
 An exception for idempotent is POST, which is never idempotent.
-Every time you POST to an API, it will always return a new object.
+Every time you POST to an API, it will always return a new object/resource.

 So doesn’t matter if you make the same request multiple times, the result must always be the same, unless of course, in cases where some data was changed by another request between the calls.